-(a) Any citizen of the State may apply to the circuit court for either or
+(A) A citizen of the State may apply to the circuit court

-both a declaratory judgment and injunctive relief to enforce the provisions
+for a declaratory judgment, injunctive relief, or both, to enforce the

-of this chapter in appropriate cases as long as such application is made no
+provisions of this chapter in appropriate cases if the application is made

-later than one year following the date on which the alleged violation occurs
+no later than one year after the date of the alleged violation or one year

-or one year after a public vote in public session, whichever comes later.
+after a public vote in public session, whichever comes later.
+Upon the

 The court may order equitable relief as it considers appropriate, and a